“Sticks and stones may break my bones– No chance your words will phase me!”

-I enjoy athletics, and I love training like athlete.
+I enjoy athletics, and I love training like an athlete.

-I also love trail running, I find it more absorbing than regular pavement running– Though I do find myself hitting the concrete from time to time.
-But the other day was definitely a trail day.
+I also love trail running, I find it more absorbing than regular pavement running– and though I do find myself hitting the concrete from time to time– the other day was definitely a trail day.

 The trails nearby are predominantly occupied by mountain bikers.
 And though I bike these trails as well, this particular evening had me running through them.